 - Clofibrate and similar substances activate PPARα, which in turn activates CYP4A enzymes .

 These enzymes are important for the detox of drugs and toxins.
 Find out more about each of the CYP enzymes by following the links below.

 - CYP1A1 – removes toxins, but can also activate some cancer-causing agents.
-Gene variants increase the risk of certain kinds of cancer.

 - CYP1A2 – a key enzyme for clearing caffeine.
 Gene variants have a big impact on how coffee will affect our bodies.